 She chaired the European Parliament Committee of Inquiry into the demise of Equitable Life, where thousands of pensioners lost out on their investments.

-Mairead is very active on agriculture and rural development, global development policy, the environment and food safety and security.
-The specific issues she champions at EU level range from, the need for the EU to ensure security of food supply, double standards on food imports to global trade issues under the WTO.
+Mairead is very active on agriculture and rural development, global development policy, the environment and food safety and security, taking a particular interest in food security, protecting EU food safety and traceability standards in trade agreements.

-Within Ireland her priorities have included more balanced regional and local development, food labelling, vocational and other educational programmes, particularly at community level, transport and equal opportunities for people with disabilities, carers and older people.
+Within Ireland her priorities include more balanced regional and local development, sustainable food production, food labelling, vocational and other educational opportunities particularly at community level, transport and equal opportunities for people with disabilities, carers and older people.

-She regularly travels throughout the constituency of Ireland East, meeting as many people as possible in schools, community groups and various other forums to engage with them on the EU, how it works and what it stands for.
+She is active throughout the constituency of Midlands North-West, meeting as many people as possible in schools, community groups and various other forums to engage with them on the EU, how it works and what it stands for.